Ideas For Dementia Awareness Week: Dementia-Friendly Activities to Do With Your Loved One

-It’s Dementia Week and the perfect time to spread awareness about this life-changing affliction whilst showing support for anyone affected.
-So if you’re currently caring for someone with dementia during lockdown, it’s the perfect time to let them know you are still here for them.
+Dementia Week typically falls in the latter half of May each year and aims to raise awareness about the different types of dementia and their impact on the lives of those living with the condition and those around them.
+It’s the perfect time to spread awareness about this life-changing condition whilst showing support for anyone affected.
+So, if you’re currently caring for someone with dementia, it’s the perfect time to let them know you are here for them.

-There are plenty of dementia activities that are both fun and engaging for everyone involved, as well as being easy and not overly complicated.
+There are plenty of Dementia Awareness Week activities that are both fun and engaging for everyone involved, as well as being easy and not overly complicated.
 Whether you’re knitting, making puzzles or even listening to music, you and your loved one will cherish the hours spent together.

 It’s important to keep the mind active, so we’ve compiled this list of you can do with a loved one.
 There’s something for everyone, like creative dementia activities at home as well as physical fun outdoors.